 What is the process by which local Community Preservation funds are granted?

 The Town has a nine-member Community Preservation Committee, made up of one representative each from the Open Space Committee, Recreation Commission, Housing Authority, Historical Commission, Conservation Commission, Planning Board and Board of Selectmen, plus two appointed citizens-at-large.
 The Community Preservation Committee, representing a broad set of interests in our community, establishes the application process, reviews all applications for CPA funding, and recommends projects to Town Meeting for approval.
 Town Meeting decides whether to authorize the funding on each project.

 Who can ask for CPA money via the petition process?

 Any town resident can bring a project proposal to the Community Preservation Committee (CPC) for consideration.
 These projects may come through the various committees in town that have responsibility for that area of the community.
-For instance, a project advocating for investment in a recreational area would typically be brought through the town’s Recreation Committee after gaining their support and input.
+For instance, a project advocating for investment in a recreational area would typically be brought through the town’s Recreation Commission after gaining their support and input.

 Does commercial property in Wrentham also pay into Wrentham’s Community Preservation Fund?